Today I am going to discuss the locomotive boiler.

 1. Boiler Shell-

-it is the other parts of the boiler consists of tubes inside knowns as fire tubes, surrounded by the water.
+it is the other parts of the boiler consist of tubes inside knowns as fire tubes, surrounded by water.

-The grate is basically made of cost iron rode spacing each other to place the solid fuel and burn.
+The grate is basically made of cast iron rode spacing each other to place the solid fuel and burn.

 Ashpit is used to collect the ashes coming from the grate through burning solid fuel.

-This device is used to deflect hot gases inside generated by burning fuel.
+This device is used to deflect hot gases generated by burning fuel.